 Millions of Americans visit Africa each year.
 Many do business, buy property, and engage in a large variety of religious, commercial, educational and cultural exchanges.
 American Christians have built and are maintaining hundreds, if not thousands of churches, orphanages, and schools in Africa.
 What do we as African American Muslims have to offer?
 Are we just talking about connecting with a few shaykhs, learning some African religious treatises, learning African languages or adopting some African cultural practices as our own?
 If that’s all we’re talking about then we need to go back to the drawing board on this African connection thing, and we need to make sure that the interest in such a connection is reciprocal.

 There are like 1.2 billion people in Africa.
 There are less than one million of us (AA Muslims).
-We don’t need to remake ourselves in anyone else’s image, or reach out and have hardly anyone reach back.
+We don’t need to remake ourselves in anyone else’s image, Africans or otherwise.
+Nor do we need to reach out and have hardly anyone reach back.
 We just did that remember?
 W’ve been doing it for the last 40 years or more, and it turned out too well for us.
 Knowing our history should tell us that we need to learn to fend for ourselves and build, support, plan and run our own communities.
 We are a part of this society and no one is taking up the mantle to help us except for some social and educational institutions, (at least some), the safety nets, the welfare system that many of us depend on and perhaps some other entities that I’m not thinking of at the moment.
 Making nice with a few Africans, having them come and lecture us about Islam, bless us with their awliyaa (saints), or teach us how to be authentic, is not going to affect our condition.
 However, building communities, building a few more decent masaajid, with leadership, responsible congregations, families with some generational continuity and taking advantage of the good that our country has to offer, will more than likely affect our condition.
 Even the Africans are doing that.

 We want to romanticize about having an African connection which so far has not amounted to much more than getting to know a few African Sheikhs, learning about some remarkable islamic scholars of history, some brothers marrying some African sisters, some from Africa marrying some of our sisters, and a whole bunch of pictures and selfies from Africa and with Africans, (and it is a beautiful continent).
 Hoorah!
 If we really want to connect to our ancestry like that then we need to get DNA testing for our people, and at about $300 a pop, you do the math.
 In fact, instead of that, how about 10,000 of us put up $300 bucks and build 3 or 4 quality nice sized masaajid where they are most needed?